Bobby Baccalieri: Biography

 In "Soprano Home Movies," when discussing Bobby Baccalieri after the fight, Tony Soprano thought he was 42 or 43, making him born in 1964 or 1965.
 Bobby, unlike many of his fellow wiseguys, was big-hearted and quite shy.
 He ran Junior Soprano's old loan shark business.
-Although not officially a captain until much later, Bobby was a high-ranking soldier who ran Junior Soprano's old crew and reported directly to Junior, and later to Tony.
-Before his death, it was thought he was being groomed for the job of boss if Tony were to be killed or arrested.
+Bobby was a captain who ran Junior Soprano's old crew and he reported directly to Junior, and later to Tony.
+Before his death, it was thought he was preparing for the job of boss if Tony were to be killed or arrested.

 At some point, Bobby became a made man, although without making his bones (committing murder).
 Bobby was married to Karen Baccalieri and lived in Verona, New Jersey until her death in a car crash.
 They had two children, Bobby III and Sophia.

 Bobby was quite different from the other men in the Soprano crime family.
 Within the family he was quiet, almost shy, kind-hearted, and even-tempered.
 These traits made him well-liked if not necessarily respected.
 He was obese, which brought him much ridicule, but he was very loyal and even Tony apologized to him after making cracks about his weight.

 In turn, Bobby was always respectful, and sometimes affectionate, towards Tony, telling him, "I always liked you", in the aftermath of a feud that saw Tony order the deaths of several members of Junior Soprano's crew that Bobby was in.
 He bore no lasting grudges against Paulie Gualtieri or Christopher Moltisanti, who carried out these hits, and appeared briefly looking delighted on the day Christopher was inducted.

 Bobby operated Junior Soprano's loan shark business in his stead and acted as Junior's assistant while Junior was under house arrest on federal racketeering charges.
 Junior eventually rewarded him by putting Bobby in charge of his loan shark operation during the later part of his prosecution.
 Bobby was made capo when Junior had Murf Lupo step down in "For All Debts Public and Private".

 Bobby was very loyal to his wife, Karen, and (as revealed in "Christopher") was the only made man in the Soprano crew without a comare.
 The only time he was ever seen with another woman other than his wife was in the episode "University."
 When Ralphie walks back into the Bada Bing after beating Tracee to death, Bobby could be seen talking to another stripper.
-Bobby lost his wife in a car accident and took it especially hard.
+Bobby lost his wife in a car accident and took it especially hard, refusing to eat a tray of ziti she put in the freezer prior to her death.
 Following Karen's death, Janice Soprano, along with many other women, pursued Bobby, trying to help him out as much as possible, by cooking and watching over Bobby's two children, but also trying to initiate a relationship with him.